rbdl/rbdl-toolkit/wiki/creatingModels.md

 Creating Models
 =================

 In this wiki I will describe how to create Lua and URDF models.
+The models generally are broken up into the following components:
+- The model kinematics/dynamics, consisting of the link length, kinematic chain, and dynamic parameters like the inertial matrix, centre of mass, and link mass
+- The model visualizatoin, consisting of a basic wireframe, and surface meshes
+  - Note that RBDL-Toolkit currently only supports `.stl` files for meshes
+- Model marker parameters, used for inverse kinematics calculations when given marker data

 ## Background

 RBDL is capable of working with the following model files:
 - Lua: Lua models are a data structure created in the Lua language.
 As such, Lua models are simply Lua commands that is evaluated by the Lua compiler and offers strong flexibility.
 - Unified Robot Description Format (URDF): URDF models are XML-based layout commonly used in the Robot Operating System (ROS).

-## Useful functions

-The `F5` command in Toolkit reloads all the models, so you can make modifications and quickly see the results instead of needing to reopen the software.

 ## Pendulum, kinematics